Fmstrat/winapps/docs/KVM.md

 Windows will begin to install, and you will likely need to reboot the VM a number times during this process.

+**Note:** Remember to set a password for the user.
+If you don't set a password, you won't be able to connect via RDP later.
+If you forgot to set a password during the installation step, you can still set a password from Windows once the installation is complete.

 ![](kvm/21.png)

 At some point, you will come to a network screen.
 This is because the VirtIO drivers for the network have not yet been loaded.
 Simply click `I don't have internet`.